yorickuser/armorbuilderMFEM/README.txt

 (ii) Replace mfem-3.3.2/mesh/mesh.hpp with mesh_modified.hpp (in this directory) and rename it "mesh.hpp"

-(iii) Replace mfem-3.3.2/mesh/mesh.cpp with mesh_modified.hpp (in this directory) and rename it "mesh.cpp"
+(iii) Replace mfem-3.3.2/mesh/mesh.cpp with mesh_modified.cpp (in this directory) and rename it "mesh.cpp"

 (iv) Compile mfem following mfem-3.3.2/INSTALL
      make serial -j 4